MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

     1. In the **deviceContextId** field, set a session ID.
     1. In the **deviceContextDC** field on the deviceContext object, set the window.dfp.dc variable from mdt.js response.

+> [!NOTE]
+> You can learn more about the Mobile Reference Implementation in the [DFP Mobile Reference Implementation Document](https://go.microsoft.com/fwlink/?linkid=2132646).
+A login is required.